wobkenh/simplematcomponents/projects/simplemattable/readme.md

 }
 ```

+### TableColumns

-In your component (e.g. AppComponent) you can then define your colums like this:
+In your component (e.g. AppComponent) you can then define your columns like this:

 ```
 columns = [